‘LPBW’ Star Tori Roloff Puts Herself On Bed Rest Until Her Baby Girl Is Born

 Recognize this iconic Portland bus?
 Well it’s going to be out at @rolofffarms this weekend along with the rest of the @portlandgear crew!
 And BONUS: you can pick up one of our limited edition portland gear X Roloff farms locally grown t shirts!
 These shirts are limited stock and you can only get them @rolofffarms !!!
 Can’t wait to see y’all out at the patch ???? or ☀️! #rolofffarms #portlandgear #portlandgearxrolofffarms

-This week, she revealed that the pregnancy that has difficult for her from the start has been difficult at is end as well.
-She writes on Instagram that she had gone to the mall and walked around for only 25 minutes, and afterwards, she was wrecked.
+This week, she revealed that the pregnancy that has been difficult for her from the start has been difficult at the end as well.
+She writes on Instagram that she had gone to the mall and walked around for only 25 minutes, and afterward, she was wrecked.

-“I am not straight up exhausted.
+“I am now straight up exhausted.
 And so swollen.
 I’m officially putting myself on bed rest from now until baby girl makes her debut,” she wrote.

-At this point it bears noting that the information available seems to indicate that this decision was made by Tori herself, and not her doctor.
+At this point, it bears noting that the information available seems to indicate that this decision was made by Tori herself, and not her doctor.
 So if her pregnancy has reached the point that a medical professional has deemed that she has to be on bed rest until the end, that’s known only to her.

 Elsewhere in the same Instagram story, Tori shared a beautiful anecdote, complete with a video, about an event that happened on Halloween.
 Tori says that she and her family had gone to a friend’s house, and so they left out a bowl of candy for the trick-or-treating kids to take for themselves.
 Her front-door security camera caught a little girl approaching the bowl and, seeing that there was only one piece of candy left, took it and then put a few pieces of her own candy in the bowl so other kids could get some.